-During the last decade it has already been shown that the implementation of conservation measures have led to the substantial increase both of colony size and productivity in small colonies.
+During the last decade it has already been shown that the implementation of conservation measures has led to the substantial increase both of colony size and productivity in small colonies.
 This is mainly achieved through minimizing anthropogenic mortality causes and ensuring less varying breeding success.
 It is crucial to ensure continuation of guarding for many small, especially coastal, colonies across SE Europe.
-A good example is the 4-year conservation project "Wetland Management and Dalmatian Pelican Conservation in the Mediterranean Basin" (implemented by Noé Conservation and funded by MAVA and CEPF)
+A good example is the 4-year conservation project "Wetland Management and Dalmatian Pelican Conservation in the